andre-larsson/AdventOfCode23/README.md

 ### Prerequisites
 - Nodejs
-- In repo root folder
+- Your puzzle data is saved as `input.data` in the corresponding folder

 ### Instructions

-As an example, the code for the puzzle for day 19 can be run by
+As an example, from the repo root directory, the code for the puzzle for day 19 can be run by

 ```bash
 cd 19
 node Aplenty.mjs
 ```

-after downloading the input data as `input.data` in the same folder
+after downloading the input data to the same folder.